-“Texas A&M University-Commerce will give you the opportunity to meet and learn from faculty who are innovators in their respective fields.
+A&M-Commerce will give you the opportunity to meet and learn from faculty who are innovators in their respective fields.
 The small class sizes allow for personalized attention and mentoring.
-Specific to the field of education, A&M-Commerce has a legacy of producing first-class educators, and you will graduate positioned to not only be employed, but to be a leader.”
+Specific to the field of education, A&M-Commerce has a legacy of producing first-class educators and you will graduate positioned for employment and leadership.

 How has A&M-Commerce influenced your life and/or career?

 A&M-Commerce has afforded me the opportunity to explore my passion for meeting the needs of students with disabilities, especially those with visual impairments, through research and service.
 This work earned me a gubernatorial appointment to the Board of Trustees for the Texas School for the Blind and Visually Impaired in 2019.

 Tell us about an academic project you are working on or recently completed.

 My most recent publication to come out of the Assistive Technology (AT) Lab on campus investigated how first-hand exposure to AT and instruction using the SETT method (Students, Environment, Tasks, Tools) facilitated pre-service educators’ ability to analyze a hypothetical case study and make recommendations for appropriate accommodations and AT.

 - Ph.D., Curriculum and Instruction, Special Education, Louisiana State University, 2006

 - MED, Educational Psychology, Texas A&M University, 2001

 - B.S., (Cum Laude), Interdisciplinary Studies (Special Education), Texas A&M University, 1998